Course

 Continuing Education Statement(s) and Disclosure Information

-The University of Missouri - Columbia School of Medicine designates this enduring educational activity for a maximum of 2.5 AMA PRA Category 1 Credit(s)™.
+The University of Missouri – Continuing Education for Health Professions designates this educational activity for a maximum of 2.5 AMA PRA Category 1 Credit(s)™.
 Physicians should only claim the credit commensurate with the extent of their participation in the activity.

-Relevant Financial Relationship Disclosures: Current ACCME (Accreditation Council for Continuing Medical Education) and Midwest Multistate Division, ANCC (American Nurses Credentialing Center’s CoCenter's on Accreditation) rules state that participants in CE activities should be made aware of any relevant affiliation or financial interest in the previous 24 months that may affect the planning of an educational activity or a speaker’s presentation(s).
-Each planning committee member and speaker has been requested to complete a financial relationship reporting form for the Interprofessional Telehealth Training Program Series.
+The Standards for Integrity and Independence in Accredited Continuing Education state that participants in CE activities should be made aware of any relevant affiliation or financial relationship in the previous 24 months that may affect the planning of an educational activity or a speaker’s presentation(s).
+Each planning committee member and speaker has been requested to complete a financial relationship reporting form.

 Module Descriptions